What is WFBR?

 Email me at email@example.com or use that link over on the left.
 We love to hear new music!
 Kick it my way.
 I'll warn you that WFBR is pretty tightly curated, because it has to grow sustainably, but if you catch us at the right time it could work for you.
 Just ask.

-I run a record store or a milk carton distro and I'd like to make a wholesale order.
+I run a record store or a milk crate distro and I'd like to make a wholesale order.

 Definitely.
 Email me at firstname.lastname@example.org for a wholesaler sheet.
 We have small minimums and we're excited to get into new record stores, especially in advance of upcoming releases.

-I'm in a killer band and I was wandering if you would stock my stuff.
+I'm in a killer band and I was wondering if you would stock my stuff.

 Hit me up!
 However, we usually start with trades.
 I know trades don't buy groceries, but if I'm focused on putting out rad music through the label, I don't always have the spare bucks to buy 6 or 10 of your sick tapes for the distro.
 If that works for you, drop me a line.